champa720/basecamp/mkdocs/v2/docs/Learning-Experience-Design/INTE-5680/2021-04-11-scavenger-hunt-screencast.md

     URL: https://youtu.be/8_H1HCCg79A
 ---

-## Assignment
+??? quote "Assignment"
     Create a 2 - 3 minute screencast naviga!ng the world wide web taking the audience to the items on the list below.
 Include audio in your screen cast such as narra!on, music and/or sound effects.
 Your screencast will take your audience to:

       1. An oddity
       2. Apassion
       3. An inspira!on
       4. Asurprise

-*Note: You do not have to follow the list in order but you do have to cover each item on the list to get credit.*
+    _Note: You do not have to follow the list in order but you do have to cover each item on the list to get credit._

-***

 <div class="aspect-ratio aspect-ratio--16-9">
   <iframe class="aspect-ratio--content" src="https://www.youtube-nocookie.com/embed/8_H1HCCg79A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>